Estimated reading time: 7 minutes

 One of the most popular quotes in the world states, “Happiness is the greatest hiding place for despair.”
 It is a quote from Danish philosopher Søren Kierkegaard, and it’s a very accurate statement.

 The key to happiness is to be content with what you have.
-It doesn’t mean that you should never chase after anything — in fact, pursuing your goals and dreams can be very important in achieving it.
+It doesn’t mean that you should never chase after anything.
+In fact, pursuing your goals and dreams can be very important in achieving it.
 But it does mean that you should remember to enjoy the simple things in life too.
 It includes spending time with loved ones, doing activities that make you happy, and savoring your accomplishments.

-PS: Happiness is not spending time on Facebook, emails, Instagram, or any other social media.
+PS: Happiness is not spending time on X, emails, Instagram, or any other social media.
 Surrendering to all these tools leads to a mindset of loneliness, obsession, and short-term pleasure.
 Value happiness with a personal dedication to your life’s purpose.
 That is the positive emotion you must evoke for long-term contentment and well-being.

 What is the importance of gratitude?